kitterive/Super-resolution-inference-and-for-android/README.md

 and then run python predict.py

 3 In the meanwhile, you can get the model file for android in models directory(I don't know it is correct?)

+4 In SuperResolutionAndroid is android inference use the model, but the result is not correct?
+I can't resolve the problem, can anyone can contribute it?